raganwald/Katy/README.md

 ## Monkey-patching is evil!

 No problem.
-You don't need to mix it into a class:
+You don't need to mix it into a class, you can "wrap" an object without altering its prototype:

 ```CoffeeScript
 KT('Hello')